enkidevs/curriculum/python/python-core/looping/break-and-continue-statements.md

 9
 ```

+> 💡 `break` and `continue` can be used in both a `for` or a `while` loop

 ---

 ## Practice

-Which keyword is used to skip the current code block, and to resume execution at the start of the current loop?
+Which keyword is used to skip one loop cycle, and to resume execution at the start of the next one?

 ???